Cold vs. Warm Sitz Baths for Hemorrhoids: What Works?

 Conclusion

-Cold sitz baths aren't just a folk remedy alternative to the traditional warm soak — they're backed by real clinical research, particularly for reducing swelling and acute pain in the first day or two after a hemorrhoid flare-up or surgery.
+Cold sitz baths aren't just a folk remedy alternative to the traditional warm soak — they're backed by real clinical research, particularly for reducing swelling and acute pain in the first day or two after a hemorrhoid crisis or surgery.

 Warm sitz baths remain valuable too, especially for relaxing the anal sphincter and supporting circulation over the following days.